usman1947/TrackerPortal/README.md

 To apply migrations to data base run command: *dotnet ef database update*

-To revert a migration, you need to revert your db to the previous migration by running this command: *dotnet ef database update YourPreviousMigrationName --context DataContext*
+To revert a migration, you need to revert your db to the previous migration by running this command:
+*dotnet ef database update YourPreviousMigrationName --context DataContext*

+After this your need to run the command: *dotnet ef migrations remove --context TenantDbContext* This will delete the new created migration files and update the snapshot.

 # BoilerPlate